arnelenero/simpler-state/docs/quick-start.md

 It's that simple!

-## Using partial and computed values with transform functions
+## Using partial and computed values in components

 Use only the relevant part of the entity value:
 ```jsx